 1990 No S Penny Value

-Among 1990 Lincoln cents, two issues stand out above all others: the famous No S Proof Deep Cameo and the scarce No S FS-101 doubled die.
-These coins represent the rarest anomalies of the year, combining striking appearances with extreme scarcity, and have become cornerstone pieces for specialists.
+Among all 1990 Lincoln cents, two issues stand above the rest: the famous No S Proof Deep Cameo and the scarce No S FS-101 doubled die.
+These coins represent the rarest anomalies of the year and have become cornerstone pieces for serious collectors.

 1990 No S DCAM Penny Value

-The 1990 No S Proof Lincoln cent was first identified by Jim Gullen of New York on July 18, 1990, and it instantly drew national attention.
+The 1990 No S Proof Lincoln cent was first identified by Jim Gullen of New York on July 18, 1990, and it immediately drew national attention in coin collecting circles.

 1990 No S DCAM Penny Price/Grade Chart